 Driveways, patios, walkways, and porches are hard surfaces that should be cleaned once or twice a year.
-Here in Hampton Roads, Virginia, the fall and winter weather recks havoc on your concrete or paver, or other hard surfaces.
-It brings leaves, gum-balls and other debris down causing stains.
+Here in Hampton Roads, Virginia, the fall and winter weather recks havoc on your concrete, pavers, or other hard surfaces.
+It brings leaves, gum-balls, and other debris down causing stains.
 Moisture also plays a role in providing a breading ground for mold, mildew, or algae.

-How you clean your concrete depends on the stains.
-I recommend a cleaning concentrate biannually to avoid a buildup of grime and tough stains that will require a professional cleaner.
+How to clean concrete depends on the stains.
+I recommend cleaning concrete with a agent specifially designed for the type of stain.
+You should consider doing this biannually to avoid a buildup of grime and tough stains that will require a professional cleaner.

 If you already have tough stains or like the to push the easy button, the stop right now and call Neptune Clean at 757-384-0411.
 If you’re a hard-core DIY’er looking to save some money, then please keep reading.

 Step 1.
 The first thing you need to do is to remove any loose debris from the surface.
 A blower would be my first choice but if all you have is a broom then by all means start pushing it.